rd--/blksc3/md/glossary.md

 ![](sw/blksc3/png/Assignment.png)

+## Atom

+An atom is an indivisible value, a number or a boolean is an atom, a list or a dictionary is not.
+A string may or may not be an atom, in Simple Language it is.

 ## Binary Operator

-A binary operator is an operator with two operands.
+A binary operator is an operator with two operands, or a procedure of two arguments.
-In some contexts it particularly refers to an operator that is written using infix notation.
+In some contexts it particularly refers to a procedure that is written using infix notation.

 ## Block & Parameter Names